GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 {% Aside 'caution' %}

-Neither `Strict` nor `Lax` are a silver bullet for your site security.
+Neither `Strict` nor `Lax` are a complete solution for your site's security.
 Cookies are sent as part of the user's request and you should treat them the same as any other user input.
 That means sanitizing and validating the input.
 Never use a cookie to store data you consider a server-side secret.

 {% endAside %}